-In this section, we will look at how to generally approach modelling roles for permissions with Hasura.
+In this section, we will look at how to generally approach modeling roles for permissions with Hasura.

 Traditionally you will consider multiple roles based on responsibilities assigned to user.